 No one anticipates being injured, but accidents happen every day in California.
 People get hurt in car accidents, construction sites, medical malpractice, and a host of other incidents.
 Often this leads to serious injuries that wreak havoc on your life.

 If another party has injured you, you may be eligible for damages caused by the accident.
-If so, you’ll want to have a reasonable estimate of your case’s value so that your lawyer can litigate at trial or negotiate a fair settlement.
+If so, you’ll want to have a reasonable estimate of your case’s value so that your personal injury attorney can litigate at trial or negotiate a fair settlement.

 There are two types of damages in California – compensatory and punitive.